 Dan Schneider (born January 14, 1966) is an American actor, writer and producer born in Memphis, Tennessee.
 He's probably best known to adults as Dennis Blunden on the old ABC sitcom Head of the Class.
 But to millions of children (and kids-at-heart), he is the creator, writer and producer of several of the most well-known and loved Kid Coms.
 His work portfolio is primarily composed of Nickelodeon's premier shows (and vice-versa: his shows make up a very large chunk of Nickelodeon's live-action programming).

-His production company is Schneider's Bakery and he loves to put various Easter Eggs among his various shows, such as a Schneider's Bakery can be seen in the stock location footage of the movie theatre in Drake & Josh.
+His production company is called Schneider's Bakery and he loves to put various Easter Eggs among his various shows, such as a Schneider's Bakery can be seen in the stock location footage of the movie theatre in Drake & Josh.
 His shows tend to use a similar way of talking, a variation on Buffy Speak by finding obscure, unusual or sometimes made-up words to use.

 Shows created and/or produced: